xMohammadAsimx/Practice/README.md

 Step 13 - We usually provide the path of folders we don't wish to push into the repository.
 For instance I have created a file "myenv" which I don't want to push into the repository of my github.
 For that proceed to .gitignore and type myenv/ this way it will not push that folder into the repository and will stop tracking that folder.

 Step 14 - Now we are currently working under main* as shown with git status.
 In order to switch to the branch of developerA type the following in terminal "git checkout developerA" again type git status to verify your branch

+Step 15 - Now after developerA updates the code and commit changes he switches to main branch as soon as he types git checkout main, he will only see the main code and not his updated code since developerA had the replica of that code.
+In order to merge that code to main First of all do the following

+- git checkout main
+- git merge main